m-lamonaca/programming-notes/docs/misc/git.md

 `git commit --amend`: modify latest commit with the new changes
 `git commit --no-verify`: commit without executing hooks
 `git commit --fixup <commit>`: mark commit as correction to another
+`git commit --signoff`: Add a `Signed-off-by` trailer by the committer at the end of the commit log message

 `git diff <filename>`: show difference since the last commit
 `git diff <commit> <filename>`: show differences in a file since a particular snapshot